Knuck If You Buck

 "Knuck If You Buck" is the debut single by American Southern hip-hop group Crime Mob.
-It was recorded at PatchWerk Recording Studios in Atlanta and released on June 29, 2004 via Reprise Records as the first single from their eponymous debut studio album (2004).
+It was recorded at PatchWerk Recording Studios in Atlanta and released on June 29, 2004, via Reprise Records as the first single from their eponymous debut studio album (2004).
 Written by members Jarques "M.I.G."
-Usher, Chris "Killa C" Henderson, Jonathan "Lil' Jay" Lewis, BangtheBeatz, Venetia "Princess" Lewis and Brittany "Diamond" Carpentero, it was produced by Lil' Jay, and features fellow rapper Lil Scrappy.
+Usher, Chris "Killa C" Henderson, Jonathan "Lil' Jay" Lewis, Venetia "Princess" Lewis and Brittany "Diamond" Carpentero, it was produced by Lil' Jay, and features fellow rapper Lil Scrappy.

 The single peaked at number 76 on the US Billboard Hot 100 and was certified Platinum by the Recording Industry Association of America.

 Lyrics and composition

 The song's lyrics have been described as a "celebration of elbow-throwing and fist-fighting".
 With the group given a $1,000 advance, an unmixed version of the song became a local hit in Atlanta.